-- Appropriates a sum of \$1.9 billion in addition funding to the Internal Revenue Service (IRS) to remain available until Sept.
+- Appropriates a sum of \$3.2 billion in additional funding to the Internal Revenue Service (IRS) to remain available until Sept.
+30, 2031, to provide taxpayer services such as filing and accounting services and taxpayer advocacy services. - Appropriates a sum of \$45.6 billion to the IRS to remain available until Sept.
 30, 2031.
-IRS may use the funding to provide taxpayer services such as filing and accounting services and taxpayer advocacy services. - Appropriates a sum of \$44.8 billion to the IRS to remain available until Sept.
+The IRS may use this funding for tax enforcement activities, including determining and collecting owed taxes, conducting criminal investigations, monitoring cryptocurrency compliance and to enforcing criminal statutes related to violations of IRS laws. - Appropriates a sum of \$25.3 billion to the IRS to remain available until Sept.
 30, 2031.
-IRS may use this funding for tax enforcement activities to determine and collect owed taxes, conduct criminal investigations, monitor cryptocurrency compliance and to enforce criminal statutes related to violations of internal revenue laws. - Appropriates a sum of \$27.3 billion to the IRS to remain available until Sept.
-30, 2031.
-IRS may use this funding for necessary support services such as rent, printing, research and statistics of income, information technology and other administrative purposes. - Appropriates \$4.7 billion for the IRS's business systems modernization program to develop call-back technology and other customer service improvements. - Establishes a task force to design an IRS-run free "direct e-file" tax return system.
-The task force will report to Congress on the cost of developing and running such a system, taxpayer

-- opinions about such a system, and the opinions of independent third parties on the feasibility of such a system. - Appropriates a sum of \$403 million for the Treasury Inspector General for Tax Administration (TIGTA) to be available until Sept.
-30, 2031, to carry out the duties of the office - Appropriates a sum of \$104 million to the Office of Tax Policy to remain available until Sept.
-30, 2031, to carry out functions related to promulgating regulations. - Appropriates a sum of \$153 million to the United States Tax Court for necessary expenses. - IRS will provide Congress with a plan on how the funds will be spent over the 10-year period.
+The IRS may use this funding for necessary operations support services such as rent, printing, research and statistics of income, information technology and other administrative purposes. - Appropriates \$4.7 billion for the IRS's business systems modernization program to develop call-back technology and other customer service improvements. - Establishes a task force to design an IRS-run free "direct e-file" tax return system.
+The task force will report to Congress on the cost of developing and running such a system, taxpayer opinions about such a system, and the opinions of independent third parties on the feasibility of such a system. - Appropriates a sum of \$403 million for the Treasury Inspector General for Tax Administration (TIGTA) to be available until Sept.
+30, 2031, to carry out the duties of the office. - Appropriates a sum of \$104 million to the Office of Tax Policy to remain available until Sept.
+30, 2031, to carry out functions related to promulgating regulations. - Appropriates a sum of \$153 million to the United States Tax Court for necessary expenses. - Appropriates a sum of \$50 million to the departmental offices of the Treasury Department to support actions by the IRS to implement this act. - IRS will provide Congress with a plan on how the funds will be spent over the 10-year period.
 Failure to submit a plan will result in a \$100,000 reduction in appropriations for each day that the report has not been submitted. - Impact: The increased funding will allow IRS to recruit and hire more personnel and expand its enforcement activities.
 It is unclear how much revenue the increased funding will raise.
 Some have estimated it to raise \$400 billion in revenue over 10 years, while the Treasury Department's own estimate states it would bring in \$320 billion over the same period.

-Section 138402.
-Application of Backup Withholding With Respect to Third Party Network Transactions.
+SFC Section 128402 [House Section 138402].
+Application Of Backup Withholding With Respect To Third Party Network Transactions.

-- Requires payment settlement entities (e.g., Venmo, PayPal, Cash App, etc.) to report payments for services where the aggregate for the calendar year is \$600 or more. - Entities will only be required to report payments if the aggregate to the payee during the calendar year is equal to or exceeds \$600, or if the third-party settlement organization was required to file a return under section 6050W for the preceding calendar year. - The effective date is Dec.
+- No substantive changes. - Requires payment settlement entities (e.g., Venmo, PayPal, Cash App, etc.) to report payments where the aggregate for the calendar year is \$600 or more. - Entities will only be required to report payments if the aggregate to the payee during the calendar year is equal to or exceeds \$600, or if the third-party settlement organization was required to file a return under section 6050W for the preceding calendar year. - The effective date is Dec.
 31, 2021.
-For payments made during calendar year 2022, third-party settlement organizations need only report activity with respect to participating payees with more than 200 transactions during the calendar year. - Impact: This section increases compliance activities and requires increased reporting for income processed through third-party payment apps.
+For payments made during calendar year 2022, thirdparty settlement organizations need only report activity with respect to participating payees with more than 200 transactions during the calendar year. - Impact: This section increases compliance activities and requires increased reporting for income processed through third-party payment apps.

-Section 138403.
-Modification of Procedural Requirements Relating to Assessment of Penalties.
+SFC Section 128403 [House Section 138403].
+Modification Of Procedural Requirements Relating To Assessment Of Penalties.